Skip to content

 Triangle

-• · Feet.
-Outer edge of the back foot grounds.
-Front heel aligns with back arch.
+• Feet.
+Back foot grounds through its outer edge.
+Front heel aligns with the back arch.

-• · Hips.
+• Hips.
 Front thigh rotates outward.
-Back hip lifts away from the floor.
+Top hip rolls open without collapsing the waist.

-• · Arms.
-One line, sternum to wrist.
+• Arms.
+Stretch the arms in one shoulder-to-wrist line.
 Top arm reaches up, not back.